-Businesses need to have cash in the bank at all times to cover expenses, buy raw materials or inventory and pay employees.
+Positive cash flow means having more money coming in than going out at any given time.
+Businesses need to have cash in the bank to cover expenses, buy raw materials or inventory and pay employees.
 These funds could come from initial equity capital contributions, proceeds of loan advances or cash received from making sales and collecting receivables.

-Quite simply, cash flow positive means having more money coming in than going out at any given time.
 Ironically, even unprofitable companies can have occasional periods of positive cash flow.
-They can stay in business for long periods of time if they can attract more outside investors or find lenders willing to extend credit to them to make up the cash flow deficits.
+They can stay in business for long periods of time if they can attract more outside investors or find lenders willing to extend credit to them to make up cash-flow deficits.

 What Are the Types of Cash Flow?

-- Investment activities – Purchases and sales of long-term assets are investment activities.
+- Investment activities: Purchases and sales of long-term assets are investment activities.
 These include transactions for property, plant and equipment.

-How to Calculate Your Cash Flow Balance
+How to Calculate Your Cash-Flow Balance

 Follow these steps to determine whether you have a positive or negative cash flow:

-- Start with the amount of cash in your bank at the beginning of the month.
+Step 1: Start with the amount of cash in your bank at the beginning of the month.

-- Add in the payments received from customers, proceeds from sales of long-term assets and advances from loans.
+Step 2: Add in the payments received from customers, proceeds from sales of long-term assets and advances from loans.

-- Subtract all expenses paid, any purchases of long-term assets that required cash outlays and repayments of loans.
+Step 3: Subtract all expenses paid, any purchases of long-term assets that required cash outlays and repayments of loans.

-- The final figure will be your cash balance in the bank at the end of the month.
+Step 4: The final figure will be your cash balance in the bank at the end of the month.

 If the month-end balance is higher than the balance at the beginning of the month, you have a positive cash flow.
 If it’s less, your cash flow is negative.

-Prepare a Cash Flow Forecast
+Prepare a Cash-Flow Forecast